hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 > {: .source}
 {: .callout}

+## Add docker building to your gitlab CI

+> ## If you don't have access to gitlab.cern.ch
+> While [gitlab.com](https://gitlab.com) offers CI/CD tools, the docker builder is not available.
+That means that you will not be able
+> to get it to build your docker image with the instructions below.
+> However, if you still want to have an automatic build, you can do the same with github + dockerhub as explained in the next
+> subsection.
+{: .callout}

 Now, you can proceed with updating your `.gitlab-ci.yml` to actually build the container during the CI/CD pipeline and store it in the gitlab registry.
 You can later pull it from the gitlab registry just as you would any other container, but in this case using your CERN credentials.